dvdmtw98/tracker/tracker-vault/books/lolita.md

 	- HH attributes it to his passion for the girl
 	- Is offered boarding at an neighbors house (Mrs. Haze)
 	- At first HH is not interested in the house as to him its tasteless
-	- In the garden meets Lolita sunbathing and is immediately in love
+	- In the garden meets Dolores sunbathing and is immediately in love
-	- HH believes Lolita is the reincarnation of Annabel
+	- HH believes Dolores is the reincarnation of Annabel
 - #### Chapter 11
 	- HH talks about the diary that he kept that described his stay at the Haze’s
 	- This chapter covers 2 weeks of the stay
-	- HH tires to come up with scenarios to be along with Lolita
+	- HH tires to come up with scenarios to be along with Dolores
 	- It always fails as Mrs. Haze is around (Mrs. Haze has feelings for HH)
-	- In the diary HH describes Lolita in excruciating detail (feel, smell, shape, etc.)
+	- In the diary HH describes Dolores in excruciating detail (feel, smell, shape)
-	- HH tires to imagine the Lolita is inviting his sexual interest
+	- HH tires to imagine the Dolores is inviting his sexual interest
-	- HH has a few moments with Lolita licking her eyes, Lolita sitting in his lap
+	- HH has a intimate moments with Dolores (licking her eyes, Dolores sitting in his lap)
 - #### Chapter 12
-	- By the end of the diary HH is frustrated that he cannot get close to Lolita
+	- By the end of the diary HH is frustrated that he cannot get close to Dolores
 	- HH imagines his desires as a devil
 	- The devil tempts him and then takes away the opportunity when its close
 - #### Chapter 13
-	- Picnic to beach is cancelled as Lolita’s friend is sick
+	- Picnic to beach is cancelled as Dolores friend is sick
-	- Lolita refuses to go to church out of anger
+	- Dolores refuses to go to church out of anger
-	- Lolita and HH have a play fight over a apple and magazine
+	- Dolores and HH have a play fight over a apple and magazine
-	- Lolita stretches her legs over HH’s lap
+	- Dolores stretches her legs over HH’s lap
-	- HH takes advantage of this and organisms (masturbates) secretly
+	- HH takes advantage of this and masturbates secretly
-	- HH sings one of Lolita’s favorite songs to distract her
+	- HH sings one of Dolores favorite songs to distract her
-	- HH touch’s Lolita’s inner thigh and she gets up and leaves the room
+	- HH touch’s Dolores inner thigh and she gets up and leaves the room
 - #### Chapter 14
-	- HH is happy that he was able to “enjoy” Lolita without her knowing
+	- HH is happy that he was able to “enjoy” Dolores without her knowing
-	- He believes the Lolita that he imagined is different than the real one
+	- He believes the Dolores that he imagined is different than the real one
 	- Mrs. Haze tries to flirt with HH (candlelight dinner) but he is not interested
-	- Mrs. Haze informs HH that Lolita is going to a Summer camp
+	- Mrs. Haze informs HH that Dolores is going to a Summer camp
 	- HH is upset and fakes a toothache to go to this room
 - #### Chapter 15
-	- Lolita is unwillingly sent to Summer Camp
+	- Dolores is unwillingly sent to Summer Camp
 	- HH thinks of pretending to be a girl and camping outside Camp Q
-	- Before leaving Lolita comes running and kisses HH
+	- Before leaving Dolores comes running and kisses HH
 	- HH is unreliable narrator did she actually kiss or was it just a hug
 - #### Chapter 16
-	- Once Lolita leaves HH goes to her room to look through her cloths
+	- Once Dolores leaves HH goes to her room to look through her cloths
 	- HH finds a ad pinned over the bed of a actor with HH written beside it
 	- Louise (maid) shows up and hands HH an love letter from Mrs. Haze
 	- Haze instructs HH to leave the house if he does not love her
 - #### Chapter 17
-	- HH is at first disgusted by the letter but things of all the opportunities it open
+	- HH is disgusted by the letter but thinks of all the opportunities it brings
-	- By marrying Mrs. Haze he can always be with Lolita (stepdaughter)
+	- By marrying Mrs. Haze he can always be with Dolores (stepdaughter)
-	- He things of ways he can molest Lolita (sleeping pills)
+	- He things of ways he can molest Dolores (sleeping pills)
 	- Gets drunks and starts lawing the yard (acting like a husband)
 	- Neighbor's gardener is surprised to see HH being so active
 - #### Chapter 18